Free shipping for 2 or more items (USA)

 What if my energy is so low I can't do all the steps?

 Use the minimum effective sequence: free the duvet from your knees, free the nightshirt from under your hips, then do a tiny slide toward the edge before you roll.
-If you can do only one thing, do the slide-before-roll—because it reduces the force needed for everything that follows.
+If you can only do one thing, do the slide-before-roll.
+It reduces the force needed for everything that follows.

 How do I get up without a big sit-up?